Global Compression Commander: Plug-and-Play Inference Acceleration for High-Resolution Large Vision-Language Models: Global Compression Commander

 In Figure~\ref{fig:overview}, for thumbnail token compression, we identify tokens with essential holistic information.
-Given the \texttt{[CLS]} token's effectiveness as global image representation~\cite{Liang:EViT}, GlobalCom$^2$ uses the last ViT layer's attention map to compute attention between each token and \texttt{[CLS]}\footnote{For HR-LVLMs without \texttt{[CLS]} token, we propose an alternative token informativeness evaluation metric.
-See Appendix.} (blue path in Figure~\ref{fig:overview}).
+Given the \texttt{[CLS]} token's effectiveness as global image representation~\cite{Liang:EViT}, GlobalCom$^2$ uses the last ViT layer's attention map to compute attention between each token and \texttt{[CLS]} (blue path in Figure~\ref{fig:overview}).
 For the 1D token sequence $\mathbf{X}^{G}$ of length $N$, the importance score ${s}_i^{G}$ for the $i$-th token is: { \abovedisplayskip{2mm} \belowdisplayskip{2mm}

 } where $\mathbf{q}^{\texttt{CLS}}$ and $\mathbf{K} \in \mathbb{R}^{N \times D}$ are query of $\texttt{[CLS]}$ and keys of $\mathbf{X}^{G}$.
 Given a preset retention ratio $R$ (\%), GlobalCom$^2$ preserves the top-$k$ ($k=R \times N$) tokens ranked by ${s}^{G}$: { \abovedisplayskip{2mm} \belowdisplayskip{2mm}